ObsydianX/scrivus/README.md

 ## Privacy

 Scrivus is local-first.
 Project content is stored on your machine, and the app does not require an account.
-The update checker contacts GitHub Releases only when you choose **Help > Check for Updates**.
+The update checker contacts GitHub Releases when Scrivus starts and when you choose **Help > Check for Updates**.

 See [PRIVACY.md](PRIVACY.md) for the full privacy note.